 I had a bad start to the day and I was really tired after yesterday’s exertions.
 The trail down towards Makarora wasn’t particularly enjoyable (uppy, downy and tree-rooty) and I missed having my breakfast and leisurely get-up.
 Hurrumph.
-Blair wisely walked ahead and kept quiet (after I shot down all his manly efforts at making things better “at least it’s not raining Jules”…. grrrrr).
+Blair wisely walked ahead and kept quiet (after I shot down all his efforts at making things better “at least it’s not raining Jules”…).

 I cheered up as we came out into the open.
-It was flat and sunny, and my hayfever hadn’t kicked in yet.
+It was flat and sunny, and my hay fever hadn’t kicked in yet.
 The trail officially ended here, so we made our way down to and across the Makarora River.
-We found a four-wheel-drive track and followed it for another couple of Kms as it headed left following a line around the base of the mountain.
+We found a four-wheel-drive track and followed it for another couple of kilometres as it headed left following a line around the base of the mountain.
 Looking back up the valley, we got some great views.

 We headed out from the mountain towards the Makarora River.
 The valley here was very wide and the river braided, clear, shallow and not too swift.
 That ‘shallow’ looking river came up almost to the bottom of my pack as we crossed, so it was wet shorts and undies for the final walk out.

-Once over the river, we’d intended to somehow get out to a little side road then walk on the main road the few Kms into the village.
+Once over the river, we’d intended to somehow get out to a little side road and then walk on the main road the few kilometres into the village.
 But there was a nice track (not marked on the map) right beside the Makarora River.
 A fisherman told us it went all the way into the village – yay!!
 It didn’t take long to get back, and we arrived in Makarora village at 10.45 am.
-Time for an ice-cream from the cafe, followed by coffee and a pie.
+Time for an ice cream from the cafe, followed by coffee and a pie.

-The van was 10km away at the Cameron Flats campsite car park, so we took our in turns to hitch to collect the car and drive it back.
+The van was 10km away at the Cameron Flats campsite car park, so we took turns to hitch (to collect the car and drive it back).
 I got the hitch within 10 minutes and was back quickly with the van.

 We’ll definitely be back to the Makarora area to check out the many other hiking options.
 For the Lake Crucible hike, we might even go luxury and use the plane-hike-jetboat option.